Flavia-Karina-Anca/Final-Project-Manual-Testing-ITF/README.md

 # manual_testing_portfolio
-# here you will soon find the work I did at the IT Factory Manual Testing Course
+<h6>here you will soon find the work I did at the IT Factory Manual Testing Course</h6>